Comparing Sequential Forecasters: Introduction

+In Figure~\ref{fig:figure1}, we show an example of a CS and its corresponding e-processes applied to a forecasting game between two real-world forecasters, \emph{FiveThirtyEight} and \emph{Vegas}, on the outcomes of Major League Baseball (MLB) games.
+The CS in the left plot continuously tracks the expected average score differential over time and effectively visualizes the time-varying trend along with the uncertainty on its estimation.
+The two e-processes in the right plot each measure the accumulated evidence favoring each forecaster over time.
+In this example, both the CS and the e-processes show that \emph{Vegas} has outperformed \emph{FiveThirtyEight} on average.
+We return to this example in Section~\ref{sec:2019ws}.

 The rest of the paper is organized as follows.
-After discussing related work in Section~\ref{sec:relatedwork} and preliminaries in Section~\ref{sec:preliminaries}, in Section~\ref{sec:cs}, we derive CSs for the time-varying average forecast score differentials between two probability forecasters on binary outcomes.
-In Section~\ref{sec:eprocess}, we also derive \emph{e-processes} and \emph{anytime-valid p-processes} \citep{ramdas2020admissible} as duals to our CSs that provide alternative sequential inference procedures for forecast comparison.
-In Section~\ref{sec:extensions}, we discuss several extensions of our CSs, including the cases of categorical and bounded continuous outcomes, $k$-step-ahead forecasts, and using normalized score differentials.
-In Section~\ref{sec:simulated}, we empirically validate our CSs and compare them against fixed-time and asymptotic confidence intervals (CIs) on simulated data.
-Finally, in Sections~\ref{sec:2019ws} and \ref{sec:weather} we apply our methods to real-world forecast comparison tasks, namely comparing game-by-game predictions in Major League Baseball (MLB) and comparing statistical postprocessing methods of ensemble weather forecasts.
+After discussing related work (Section~\ref{sec:relatedwork}) and preliminaries (Section~\ref{sec:preliminaries}), we derive CSs for the time-varying average forecast score differentials between two probabilistic forecasters in Sections~\ref{sec:game}-\ref{sec:ebcs}, with the case of binary outcomes as a working example.
+In Section~\ref{sec:eprocess}, we also derive e-processes and p-processes as duals to our CSs, providing alternative sequential inference procedures for forecast comparison.
+In Section~\ref{sec:simulated}, we empirically validate our CSs and compare them against fixed-time and asymptotic confidence intervals (CIs) on simulated data; in Sections~\ref{sec:2019ws} and~\ref{sec:weather}, we apply our methods to real-world forecast comparison tasks, namely comparing game-by-game predictions in Major League Baseball (MLB) and comparing statistical postprocessing methods of ensemble weather forecasts.
+In addition, Section~\ref{sec:proof} contains omitted proofs; Section~\ref{sec:boundary_details} contains technical details about the time-uniform boundary choices; Section~\ref{sec:asympcs} contains an alternative forecast comparison approach using an asymptotic CS; Sections~\ref{sec:winkler}-\ref{sec:predictable} contain extensions to normalized scores~\citep{winkler1994evaluating}, lag-$h$ forecasts, and predictable conditions/bounds, respectively; Section~\ref{sec:extensions} contains extensions from binary outcomes to categorical and continuous outcomes; Section~\ref{sec:comparison} contains detailed comparisons with the methods of~\citet{henzi2021valid,diebold1995comparing,giacomini2006tests}; and Section~\ref{sec:additional_experiments} contains additional details about our simulated, MLB, and weather experiments as well as details about experimentally fine-tuning the CS width.

-\subsection{Related Work}
+\section{Related Work}